huynhnhathao/docs/docs/mevblocker/usecases.md

 # Use cases

 MEV Blocker is your personal protection from frontrunning and sandwich attacks for a broad spectrum of Ethereum transactions and use cases.
-Here are some examples where MEV Blocker might work at its finest.
+Here are some examples where MEV Blocker might be most useful.

 ## Intent Based DEXs